LataniaReece/Notes-App/README.md

 ## Key Features

-- **Rich Text Editing**: Leverage TinyMCE for a versatile note-taking experience.
+- **Rich Text Editing**: Leverage ReactQuill for a versatile note-taking experience.
 - **Theme Support**: Easily switch between light and dark themes for comfortable viewing under any lighting conditions.
 - **Responsive Design**: Tailwind CSS ensures the app looks great on both desktop and mobile.
 - **Robust Testing**: Playwright tests ensure reliability and help maintain high code quality.

 ## What I Learned

 Building the Notes App was an insightful journey.
 Tailwind CSS provided a fresh perspective on styling, emphasizing utility over predefined components.
-Integrating TinyMCE challenged me to implement rich text editing within a React ecosystem, enhancing the app's functionality.
+Integrating ReactQuill challenged me to implement rich text editing within a React ecosystem, enhancing the app's functionality.

 The exploration of the `classnames` package for theme management was a testament to the power of dynamic class binding in React, simplifying the implementation of multi-theme support.